-Children's Television Tax Relief is a government funding incentive to support UK TV companies producing children's programmes that meet the BFI cultural test.
+Children's Television Tax Relief is a government funding incentive to support UK production companies making children's TV programmes.
 The tax rebate is worth 20% of the pre-production, principal photography and post-production costs.
-HMRC manages the scheme, and claims are made as part of the Company Tax Submission.

 If the company is profitable, the tax relief can be used to reduce a Corporation Tax bill.
 If loss-making, claimants can receive a cash payment from HMRC at a rate of 25%.

-You need to meet specific criteria to be able to claim Children’s Television Tax Relief:
+You need to meet some basic requirements to claim Children’s Television Tax Relief:

 Children’s Television Tax Relief is claimed as part of the Company Tax Return (CT600) that is filed with HMRC.
-To make an CTTR claim, you’ll need to be registered as a company and have the following documents:
+To make a CTTR claim, you’ll need to have the following documents:

-Companies in film, high-end TV programmes, children’s TV programmes and animation can claim Audio-Visual Expenditure Credit (AVEC) on expenditure incurred from 1 January 2024.
+The tax reliefs for film, high-end TV programmes, children’s TV programmes and animations can claim the new Audio-Visual Expenditure Credit (AVEC) on expenditure incurred from 1 January 2024.
 You can claim the following expenditure credit rates:

 Under the Children’s Television Tax Relief definition, a co-production is a programme produced under the terms of an international co-production agreement between two or more countries or authorities.